tiffany1576/personal_portfolio/Capstone/README.md

 ### Problem Statement and Goal <a id = 'goal'></a>
 Using historical prescription data from Medicaid, create forecasted outcomes for opioid prescriptions in 2018, 2019, and 2020.
 Compare the forecasts to the actual prescription information.
 Key events, legislation and funding from 2017, 2018 and 2019 should reflect in the actual prescription information being less than the predicted values.

-Has the emphasis on substance use disorder prevention and treatmet, in concert with additional funding and DOJ resources, resulted in a significant decline in the amount of opioid medications dispensed in the Commonwealth of KY?
+Has the emphasis on substance use disorder prevention and treatment, in concert with additional funding and DOJ resources, resulted in a significant decline in the amount of opioid medications dispensed in the Commonwealth of KY?